visualizevalue/vvhitepapers/projects/black-check.md

 ### Supply Model

-The maximum supply is **exactly 1 $BLKCHK token** (1 × 10^18 wei with 18 decimals).
+The maximum supply is **exactly 1 $BLKCHK token**.
 This supply would only be reached if a Black Check is created via the contract.

 ### Allocation Formula